yxleong/NTUST-assignments/OOP/Coursework201_ComputeStandardDeviation/README.md

-# Computes the average and standard deviation
+# Compute the average and standard deviation

 ## Problem Statement